afnleaf/knowbase2/pokemon/6ix24RegionalPrep.md

 - protect

 Armarouge covers:
-sneasler
+- sneasler
-ninetales-alola
+- ninetales-alola
-snow teams
+- snow teams
-good in psychic terrain
+- good in psychic terrain
-sun matchup is fun and wall its sweepers we turn into a grass type in grassy Terrain soak synergy meteor beam the flying types
+- sun matchup is fun and wall its sweepers
+- we turn into a grass type in grassy Terrain
+- soak synergy
+- meteor beam the flying types

+Pelipper kinda goated:
-im so interested in the soak angle, grass and electric moves ftw it forces defensive tera from a pokemon that probably doesnt even want to tera so proactive, impossible decision, who to tera? left or right forced to respons vs tailwind Too
+- Interested in the soak angle, grass and electric move synergy
+- Forces defensive tera from a pokemon that probably doesn't even want to tera.

-pelipper kinda goated.
+- Proactive, impossible decision, who to tera? left or right
+- Forced to respond vs tailwind too

 If this team was used for reg G I wonder what restricted legendary I would use.